axiom-data-science/sccoos-sass-calibration/sass/README.md

 So I had to make some choices and assumptions:
 0. Avoid ingesting bad data even at the risks of losing a few points.
-1. If the IP is obviously bad, the data is also bad: remove the line
+1. If the IP is obviously bad, the data is also bad: remove the line.
-2. If there is no `#`, the beginning of the data cannot be determined: remove the line
+2. If there is any gibberish at all, remove the line,
-3. If there is a gibberish character in the temperature field (bad line 4 above): filter to just digits and keep the line.
+3. If there is no `#`, the beginning of the data cannot be determined: remove the line
 4. Sort data by time before merge with calibration coefficients.